krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 The most salient components of this output are the estimate of the overall mean, and the estimate of the within-batch correlation ($\hat{\rho} = 0.42$).

-Now we will fit a hierarchical model that includes a random effect for the batch.
+Now we will fit a random-effects, or variance-components, model that includes a random effect for the batch.
 We can write the model as
 \begin{align}
 y_{ij} & \sim \mathcal{N}(B_i, \sigma_\varepsilon^2) \\
 B_i & \stackrel{\text{iid}}{\sim} \mathcal{N}(\mu, \sigma_B^2).